Best Parks in Mexico City

 1. Chapultepec Park, or Bosque de Chapultepec

 Bosque de Chapultepec is the “Central Park” of Mexico City, & one of its most central & important landmarks.
 Because it’s so huge, it borders the Polanco, Zona Rosa, AND Condesa neighborhoods!
-Within the park, you’ll find several of the city’s top attractions, including: Chapultepec Castle, the Botanical Gardens, & the legendary Museum of Anthropology.
-On weekends, you’ll see families galore here, strolling by food vendors, taking in a museum, or catching a glimpse of the high-wire act, the Flying Wallendas.
-You can also rent a paddle boat on Lago de Chapultepec, visit the zoo, run or bike through the park.Â
+Within the park, you’ll find several of the city’s top attractions: Chapultepec Castle, the Botanical Gardens, & the legendary Museum of Anthropology.
+On weekends, you’ll find families galore here, strolling by food carts, going to museums, or catching a glimpse of famous high-wire act, the Flying Wallendas.
+You can also rent a paddle boat on Lago de Chapultepec, visit the zoo, run or bike through the park.

-If you only have time to visit one park in Mexico City: make it Chapultepec, because it’s like visiting 10 parks in one!Â
+If you only have time to visit one park in Mexico City: make it Chapultepec, because it’s like visiting 10 parks in one!

 Great Hotels by Chapultepec Park: The most coveted views in the city are those overlooking Chapultepec Park.
 Two hotels located directly next to the park are the Grand Fiesta Americana Chapultepec & the JW Marriott Mexico City.